50 years of family values

 13. FORCE MAJEURE AND FRUSTRATION OF CONTRACT

-The Company shall not be liable to the Buyer for any loss or damage including consequential loss as a result of manufacture or delivery of all or some of the Goods being delayed or prevented by circumstances outside the reasonable control of the Company including but without prejudice to the generality of the above delays by the Company’s suppliers, labour shortages, strikes, lockouts or labour disputes of any kind , fires, floods, accidents or breakdowns of machinery or equipment, shipping, dock strikes, railway or transport, accident, war, riot, civil commotion, Government intervention, declaration of national emergency, act of God, inability to obtain raw materials, cancellation or shortage of supplies, breach of contract by their own manufacturers or suppliers, difficulty or impossibility of complying with import regulations or obtaining import licences.
+The Company shall not be liable to the Buyer for any loss or damage including consequential loss as a result of manufacture or delivery of all or some of the Goods being delayed or prevented by circumstances outside the reasonable control of the Company including but not limited to delays by the Company’s suppliers, labour shortages, strikes, lockouts or labour disputes of any kind, fires, floods, accidents or breakdowns of machinery or equipment, shipping, dock strikes, railway or transport, accident, war, riot, civil commotion, Government intervention, declaration of national emergency, act of God, inability to obtain raw materials, cancellation or shortage of supplies, breach of contract by their own manufacturers or suppliers, difficulty or impossibility of complying with import regulations or obtaining import licences.
 In any such circumstances the Company shall be entitled at any time without prejudice to its other rights to cancel the contract or as its option to effect partial delivery or performance without incurring any liability whatsoever to the Buyer.
 In circumstances where the Goods have been specially obtained for the Buyer and there is no readily available market for them, the Company shall be entitled to charge the Buyer reasonable costs and expenses incurred in respect of the Goods.

 14. ASSIGNMENT AND SUB-CONTRACTS

 14.1.
 The Company reserves the right to assign or transfer to any other person any of its rights, or to sub-contract all or any part of its obligations under any Contract.